¡Hola! Soy Silvia – Welcome to Mama Latina Tips!

 …or just love delicious food that tells a story!

-From the Blog to PBS (and Beyond)
+From the Blog to National TV

 Competing on the show allowed me to represent Mexican home cooking on a national stage and reminded me that our traditions, our flavors, and our stories deserve to be celebrated.

-What You’ll Find on Mama Latina Tips
+What You’ll Find On Mama Latina Tips

 • Cooking tips for everyday life

-• Seasonal dishes, Mexican sayings and celebrations
+• Seasonal dishes, Mexican sayings and celebrations.

 • Bilingual posts for those navigating life in two languages